About Ozone & Odor Elimination

 The second way we learn about O3 is the ground level ozone that develops in polluted cities.
 Automobiles and industry pollute the air through exhaust emissions.
 When ultra-violet (UV) light from the sun strikes these emissions, ozone is created as one of the byproducts.
 Burning fossil fuel creates many other pollutants as well, but ozone is the easy to measure and used as an overall indicator of the pollution.

 So there is concern about not enough ozone in the upper atmosphere to protect us, as well as elevated amounts at ground level in some cities that may cause irritation, both in response to pollution.
-These two ozone issues are sometimes confused with the main concern about burning fossil fuels, which is the release of chemicals such as carbon dioxide.
+These two ozone issues are sometimes confused with the main concern about burning fossil fuels, which is the release of pollutants such as carbon dioxide.
 These pollutants are known as “greenhouse gases” that trap heat coming off the earth and prevent it from escaping out into space.
 Carbon dioxide is the main contributor to global warming, and very much on the rise with no overall solution on the horizon.
 The protective ozone layer, on the other hand, appears to be returning as a result of coordinated governmental actions.
 We can only hope that carbon levels will also come into balance at some point in the future through conservation, technology and cooperative governmental policies.

 How It Is Used